urlaunched-com/MFNavigationBarAppearing/README.md

 ## Example

-Open and run the **MFNavigationBarAppearing.xcodeproj** in Xcode and run to see example
+Open and run the **MFNavigationBarAppearing.xcodeproj** in Xcode to see example

 ## Installation